NinjaCloud/HPE-Canonical/AppArmor.md

 ## Kubernetes does not allow you to directly remove or update AppArmor annotations on a running pod.
 This restriction is in place to ensure the security and stability of the system.

-## But you can diable the apparmor profile by running following command and then redeploy you application.
+## But you can disable the apparmor profile by running following command and then redeploy you application.

 ```
 sudo ln -s /etc/apparmor.d/profile.name /etc/apparmor.d/disable/